 Xi’an was once known as Chang’an (Eternal Peace), it marks the Silk Road’s eastern end and was home to the Zhou, Qin, Han and Tang dynasties’ ruling houses.
 It is home to the UNESCO World Heritage Terracotta Warriors!

-Please note: Some flights may depart the night before.
+Please note: Some flights may depart the day before.

 Day 2: Xi’an (B,L,D)